renaissance-publishing/renaissance/content/chapters/19-backgrounds-traits-classes-and-powers.md

       - one dot in Language: Common
       - one Skill Kit
       - 10 ranks in Protocol
-      - 10 ranks in each of two Social or Technical skills of your choice
+      - 10 ranks each in two Social or Technical skills of your choice
       - Common Races: Kobolds, Humans, Ratfolk
       - Common Languages: Weal

   - Wayfarer

       - Wanderers, vagrants and transients by birth, choice or circumstance.
       - 10 ranks in Survival
       - 10 ranks in Medicine
-      - ~~10 ranks in Language: Common~~
       - 1 dot in Common
       - 1 Skill Kit.
-      - Trait: alert
+      - the Alert Trait
       - Common Races: any
       - Common Languages: any